monday service automations

 Note: Replies sent using the Auto-reply block will not trigger the pre-built automations on the Tickets board.

-Round robin assignment block
+Round robin assignment workflow block

 The Round robin assignment block helps distribute tickets evenly among your team members.
-After defining the board and trigger conditions—such as when a new item is created—you can add the round robin action block and assign the item to a team.
+After defining the board and trigger conditions (such as when a new item is created), you can add the round robin action block and assign the item to a team.

 Group 17 (1).png